UgniusV/Dandy/README.md

 ### Dandy

 Dandy is a Spotify client with some changes and adjustments.
 This project was created in order for me to play around with new libraries, tools, architectures and apply best practises.
-The app is still in development so it has some flaws and not every window/feature is implemented.
+The app is still in development so it has some flaws and not every window/feature is implemented and only premium spotify users can use it.

 ### TODOS